On the Nash Problem over 3-Fold Terminal Singularities of Type cAx/2: Introduction

 \begin{conjecture}[Conjecture B] Let $(X,p)$ be a 3-fold terminal singularity with Gorenstein index $m\geq 1$.
 Then every exceptional prime divisor $E$ over $X$ with minimal discrepancy (i.e., $a(E,X)=\frac{1}{m}$) induces a Nash valuation $\mathrm{val}_{E}$ of $X$. \end{conjecture} In other words, we show that Conjecture A holds for terminal toric singularities in any dimension, and prove that Conjecture B holds for 3-fold terminal singularities of type cAx/2.

 For the case of Gorenstein terminal singularities, we apply a similar argument to Theorem~\ref{mainthmcax2} and give the following partial result, which provides evidence for our conjectures.

 \begin{theorem} Let $(X,p)$ be a germ of $3$-fold Gorenstein terminal singularity.
 Let $\pi:\widebar{X}\to X$ be a divisorial contraction with minimal discrepancy (it is $1$ in this case), and let $E=\pi^{-1}(p)$ be its exceptional prime divisor.
 Assume that the singularities of $\widebar{X}$ are terminal cyclic quotient or Gorenstein terminal.
 Then there is an exceptional prime divisor over $X$ with discrepancy $1$ that induces a Nash valuation.
-In other words,
+In other words, Moreover, if every exceptional prime divisor over $X$ computing the minimal discrepancy can be obtained by a divisorial contraction with minimal discrepancy to $X$, then $\mathrm{val}_{E}$ is a Nash valuation of $X$. \end{theorem}